 The Great Commandment

 Love the Lord, your God, with all your heart, with all your soul, and with all your mind.
 This is the first and greatest commandment.
 And the second is similar: love your neighbor as you love yourself.
-All the Law and the Prophets hang on these two commandments. — Matthew 22:37–40
+All the law and the prophets hang on to these two commandments.

 When the Pharisees asked Jesus, “Teacher, which is the greatest commandment in the Law?” (v.
 36), they received a clear response about how God defines love.
 Jesus illustrated that the First and Great Commandments are the summation of all the commands and precepts of God in both the Old Testament and the New Covenant.

-The greatest expression of our Agape love is to adore God as our foremost pursuit and hate evil in our lives.
-God created us in His likeness and it is incumbent upon us to honor and exalt Him above everything else—family, neighbors, work, and otherworldly concerns.
-To love God is our supreme aim in life.
+The greatest expression of our Agape love is to adore God, love God as our foremost pursuit, and hate evil in our lives.
+God created us in his likeness, and it is incumbent upon us to honor and exalt him above everything else—family, neighbors, work, and otherworldly concerns.
+To love God is our supreme aim in life, and nothing should ever go beyond our love for God.

 Love Your Neighbor

-A new command I give you: love one another.
-As I have loved you, so you must love one another. — John 13:34
+A new command I give you is to love one another.
+As I have loved you, so you must love one another.

 The second priority in the expression of our love is directed to our neighbors—family, friends, coworkers, and strangers.
 The New Testament stresses that God created us as a church and community of believers who thrive in God’s kingdom with Christ as King.